o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/creating-new-nodes.md

 ## Custom nodes

 For the most control and flexibility when creating new nodes, including the ability to add new functionality, you can use the highly customizable node implementation mechanism called _nodeables_.
 Nodeables use XML configuration, Jinja templates, and an automatic C++ code generation tool to create custom Script Canvas nodes.
+Using this mechanism, programmers can write classes in C++ using an SDK that is guaranteed to generate a class interface that provides a useable node in the Script Canvas Editor, and a useable object at runtime.

 ![Example of node created from nodeables](/images/user-guide/scripting/script-canvas/nodeable-node-example.png)